-- 1. Declare a register called flag_register to use as a boolean test for looping. - 2.
-Initialize this register to 1 program so our while loop will execute.
+- 1. Declare a register called flaq\register to use as a boolean test for looping. - 2.
+Initialize this register to 1, so our while loop will execute.
 This is often called the loop preamble or loop initialization. - 3.
 Write the body of the loop in its own Program.
-This will be a program that applies an X gate followed by a H gate on our qubit.
+This will be a program that applies an X gate followed by an H gate on our qubit.

-4. Using the while_do() method to add control flow.
+4. Use the while do() method to add control flow.